HDLs, LDLs, hyperlipidemia and hypercholesterolemia: what do they all mean, and are they putting you at risk for a heart attack?

 - Eat for your heart.
 The American Heart Association advises a diet high in whole grains, fruits and vegetables, fish, poultry, and nuts, and low in red meat, whole milk dairy products, and saturated fat.

 Making lifestyle changes and creating healthier habits is easier with support and encouragement.
-The professional in-home care team at Absolute Companion Care is always available to partner with elders and their loved ones to improve heart health in a variety of ways:
+Absolute Companion Care, a professional provider of home care in Lutherville and throughout the surrounding communities, is always available to partner with elders and their loved ones to improve heart health in a variety of ways:

 - Planning and preparing heart-healthy meals for seniors